 - performing arts (production)

 You'll usually need:

-- work for a costumier who provides costumes for stage and screen
+You could get into costume designing by working for a company who provides costumes for stage and screen.

 Career Path and Progression